Derby (WA)

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Derby had a median taxpayer income of $96,602 and an average income of $113,009 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
-This places it in the top percentile nationally, contrasting with the Rest of WA's median income of $59,973 and average income of $74,392.
-Based on Wage Price Index growth of 9.62% since financial year 2023, estimated incomes as of September 2025 would be approximately $105,895 (median) and $123,880 (average).
-According to the 2021 Census, household, family and personal incomes in Derby cluster around the 53rd percentile nationally.
-The income distribution shows that 38.7% of residents earn between $1,500 and $2,999 per week (1,739 individuals), which is similar to the broader area where 31.1% fall into this bracket.
-After housing costs, residents retain 89.5% of their income, indicating strong purchasing power.
+The suburb of Derby had a median taxpayer income of $96,602 and an average income of $113,009 in financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
+This places it among the top percentile nationally.
+In contrast, the Rest of WA had a median income of $59,973 and an average income of $74,392 during the same period.
+Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates for Derby would be approximately $105,895 (median) and $123,880 (average) as of September 2025.
+According to the 2021 Census, incomes in Derby cluster around the 53rd percentile nationally.
+In terms of income distribution, 38.7% of individuals in Derby earn between $1,500 and $2,999, mirroring the broader area where 31.1% fall into this bracket.
+After housing costs, residents retain 89.5% of their income.

 Frequently Asked Questions - Income